-I've lived in Peru, Colombia and now I’m in Spain.
-In each place, I've learned a tremendous amount about their respective cuisines and new techniques, ingredients, traditions, etc. Since I've moved to Barcelona my love for food even more, and I've decided to take a cooking training course in the Hofmann's culinary school.
-I've learned a great deal from basic sauces to traditional Spanish/Mediterranean cuisine and even a bit of sushi making.
+I've lived in Peru, Colombia and now in Spain and travelled here and there.
+In each places, I've learned a tremendous amount about their respective cuisines and new techniques, ingredients, traditions, etc. Since I've moved to Barcelona my love for food grew even more so I've decided to take a year of cooking training course in the Hofmann's culinary school.
+I've learned a great deal there from basic mother sauces passing by traditional Spanish/Mediterranean cuisine and even a bit of sushi making.

 My favorite hobby is to pick up a vegetable or new product which I've never seen before, then go home with it and research and explore with it, trying recipes until one hits my taste.
 However, I'm not a strict recipe follower.
 In fact, I don't like to follow all those rules and calculate quantities to the line, so I usually mix and match up a few recipes into my own.
 I encourage you also not to follow my recipe at 100%, make it your own, by changing or adding/eliminating an ingredient, or the format or else, give it your own twist!